vjoon K4 Version 9: Ready for Adobe CC 2019 and featuring an enhanced K4 Content Portal

-vjoon K4 version 9 is one of the first publishing systems to support Adobe CC 2019.
+Just weeks after Adobe unveiled the latest version of Creative Cloud at the Los Angeles Adobe MAX conference, vjoon K4 version 9 is ready for Adobe CC 2019.
+One of the first publishing systems to support Adobe CC 2019, version 9 also offers optimized clients in the updated K4 Content Portal, alongside a host of other technical enhancements.
 It is now available worldwide from the vjoon partner network.

 Other technical upgrades include support for Java version 11.
 Imaging tools and the like may now be launched right out of External Task Dispatcher for an even faster and more elegant way of accessing third-party applications.